webix-hub/docs/data/api/undo_ignoreundo.md

 @short:
-	calls a function that will ignore the undo history track
+	calls a function that will be ignored in the undo history track

 @params: